sf-wdi-25/notes/week-08-vagabond/homework/README.md

       get :new
     end

-    it "should respond with 200 success" do expect(response.status).to be(200)
+    it "responds with 200 success" do
+      expect(response.status).to be(200)
     end

-    it "should assign @recipe" do
+    it "assigns @recipe" do
       expect(assigns(:recipe)).to be_instance_of(Recipe)
     end

-    it "should render the :new view" do expect(response).to render_template(:new)
+    it "renders the :new view" do
+      expect(response).to render_template(:new)
     end
   end